Galileo88/JNSQ/README.md

 Compatibility for mods that expect the stock planets with default topology, biomes, order or radii is not to be expected and will not be provided by us.

-JNSQ is not recommended for use with other planet packs.
+The three Team Galileo planet packs - JNSQ, GPP (secondary mode) and GEP - are designed to be installed together and work in concert.
+However, since JNSQ is built natively to a different scale than GPP and GEP,

+JNSQ is not recommended for use with other planet packs, other than those specifically endorsed by Team Galileo.
+At present, only Galileo's Planet Pack (GPP) and Grannus Expansion Pack (GEP) are designed to work alongside JNSQ.
+Because of differences in native scale, resizing is necessary to allow the planet packs to co-exist in the same install.
+To this end, optional Rescale mods are provided to enable all three planet packs to be set to the same scale.
 Questions regarding other planet pack compatibility will be ignored.

 ## Localizations
 * German
 * Italian
+* Spanish

 ## Provided Compatibility
 * Distant Object Enhancement